unda-ml/unda/README.md

 - [X] Helper Function for parsing CSV data
 - [X] Helper Function for generating the MNIST dataset
 - [X] Helper Functions for generating and deriving categorical data

+## If open source development is your thing, we at Triton would love additional work on anything that can be implemented, please contact **eversonb@msoe.edu** if you'd like to help out!

 # License
 Licensed under the Apache License, Version 2.0 http://www.apache.org/licenses/LICENSE-2.0 or the MIT license http://opensource.org/licenses/MIT, at your option.
 This file may not be copied, modified, or distributed except according to those terms.